 About The Estate

-Holualoa Inn Estate offers spectacular Pacific Ocean views, 30 acres of lush, well-tended tropical fruit and flower gardens, over 4,100 Kona Coffee trees, a custom-tiled mosaic pool and hot tub, finely appointed guest rooms and suites, rooftop and garden gazebos and attentive service in the spirit of Aloha.
-Originally built as a private residence in the late 1970’s, Holualoa Inn offers a wonderful feeling of being at home.
+Holualoa Inn Estate offers spectacular ocean views, 30 acres of lush, well-tended gardens, 5,300 Kona Coffee trees, a custom-tiled mosaic pool and hot tub, finely appointed guest rooms and suites, rooftop and garden gazebos, and attentive service in the spirit of Aloha.
+Originally built as a private residence in the late 1970’s, Holualoa Inn is a true escape to home.
 Guests enjoy unmatched service and exceptional lodging only a short drive from Kailua Kona, Hawai’i.

 Perched at 1,400 feet on the cool slopes of Mt.
-Hualalai, the Estate sits in harmony among fragrant flower gardens, old growth tropical fruit trees, Kona Coffee trees, culinary herb gardens and walking trails.
+Hualalai, the Estate resides in harmony among fragrant flower gardens, tropical fruit and Kona coffee trees, culinary herb gardens, and rustic walking trails.
 Early Hawaiian footpaths wind through the estate and along green pastures.
 The entrance is lined with avocado and mango trees, and a riot of red torch ginger beckons you up to the pineapple gardens.
 Continue along the lava path to the fruit orchard, past the nursery and up to Malulani Pavilion for an infinity view out over the blue Hawaiian sea.

 Throughout the Inn, Old Hawai’i is masterfully echoed.
 The original eucalyptus floors have been restored with care.
 Designed for indoor-outdoor living, the Great Room features select works from local artists, a player piano, traditional Polynesian furniture, stunning sculptural accents, a working fireplace and sweeping garden views.
-Facing the gardens and rows of Kona Coffee trees, the covered lanai, is completed with rockers and a daybed to relax and take in the sweeping views.
+Facing the gardens and rows of Kona Coffee trees, the covered lanai is complet with rockers and a daybed to relax and take in the sweeping views.
 The rooftop gazebo is a favorite for both morning coffee and evening sunsets.

 Art & History

 Donkey Mill Art Center

 A short drive south from our Estate you will find the Donkey Mill Art Center.
 DMAC is a charitable non-profit organization steeped in the history of Kona’s coffee farms that offers art education for adults and youth in the artist community of Holualoa.
-Through classes and workshops, art exhibitions and cultural events, DMAC is a dynamic and nurturing environment that helps individuals discover, develop, and expand their artistic and creative abilities.
+Through classes, workshops, art exhibitions and cultural events, DMAC is a dynamic and nurturing environment that helps individuals discover, develop, and expand their artistic and creative abilities.